10 Animals With Snake Venom Resistance

 Source: iNaturalist – public domain

-The internet’s favourite savage furry pet, because there’s nothing cuter than a fluffy mammal which walks over to snakes and casually bites their heads off.
 The honey badger of Africa (not a real badger) is immune to numerous snake toxins, including cytotoxins and neurotoxins.
-It possesses a similar mutation in the nicotinic acetylcholine receptors in muscles, morphing their shape and preventing alpha-neurotoxins from binding.
+Like the mongoose, it possesses mutations in the nicotinic acetylcholine receptors of its muscles cells, morphing their shape and preventing alpha-neurotoxins from binding.

-There are dozens of epic snake battles scattered across the web, including one duel involving a puff adder.
-This is a thick-bodied African serpent which can go weeks without moving.
 In night-time shrubland lit only by the torchlight of researchers, a honey badger strolled up to the puff adder without a care in the world.
 For a while, the two circled each other cautiously.
-Eventually the honey badger got bored, and unlike the careful, ninja-like mongoose, it just grabbed the puff adder and commenced eating.
+Eventually, the honey badger got bored, and unlike the careful, ninja-like mongoose, it just grabbed the puff adder and commenced eating.

 6 European hedgehog